 There is a big debate out there whether you should be taking natural or synthetic vitamins.
 Previously, I had written a blog post trying to convince people to avoid synthetic vitamins, but I’ve changed my position on this issue.
+Learn about the debate behind synthetic vs food based vitamins.

 While food-based vitamins sound like a really good idea, many people have problems with food-based vitamins.
 There can be ingredients in them that cause some people problems.
 I personally am taking synthetic vitamins with a few food-based supplements and am getting flying colors on my hair mineral analysis and vitamin tests.